How to Choose a Restaurant Location

 All About Selecting the Best Location for Your Eatery

-So you have found the perfect location for your new restaurant.
-Unfortunately it is in an existing building that has never been a restaurant.
+Picture it: You've found the perfect location for your new restaurant.
+Unfortunately, it is in an existing building that has never been a restaurant.
 This means that before you can start construction you need to make sure that the building is eligible for an eating establishment license.

 Check the Location’s Zoning Ordinances

 Some locations are obviously in commercial zones, such as busy downtowns and developed strips of highway.
 Other locations may be on the fringes of a commercial and or residential zone.
 Before you even call the landlord about lease options, contact the town manager to find out if the building is properly zoned for a restaurant.
 Be sure to ask about serving alcohol in that particular area as well.
 Some towns prohibit the sale of alcohol within so many feet of a church or house of worship, while other towns still maintain “dry” ordinances left over from prohibition.

 Even the most cavernous of buildings quickly shrink when you start adding in kitchen equipment, walk-in coolers, restrooms, and a bar.
 You may find, once you have measured out the space that it is not big enough for your original idea.
 Then you have two options, downsize your restaurant or look for a new space.

 Find Out About Safety Requirements